apeskinian/p3_watch-o-matic/README.md

 - `gspread`: used with the Google Sheets API
 - `google.oauth2.service_account`: used for the Google Sheets API credentials
+- `PrettyTable`: used to create the tables from the google sheets
+- `os`: used for adding a `clear()` function
 - `time`: used for adding time delays
-- `os`: used for adding a `clear()` function
+- `getpass`: used for press ENTER to continue as it does not show any other keys pressed before
-- `colorama`: used for including color in the terminal
+- `math`: used to calculate the amount of pages required for the tables
-- `random`: used to get a random choice from a list

 ## Testing